 The National Environmental Policy Act (NEPA) (42 United States Code [U.S.C.] § 4321 et seq.) requires the consideration of potential environmental effects, including potential aesthetic and visual effects, in the evaluation of any proposed federal agency action.
 NEPA also obligates federal agencies to consider the environmental consequences, as well as other economic and technical considerations, in their projects and programs as part of the planning process.
 General NEPA procedures are set forth in the Council on Environmental Quality (CEQ) regulations at 40 Code of Federal Regulations (C.F.R.)
-Part 1500.
+Parts 1500-1508.

-U.S. Department of Transportation Act (Section 4(f)) (49 U.S.C. § 303)
+Section 4(f) of the U.S. Department of Transportation Act (Section 4(f)) (49 U.S.C. § 303)

 Compliance with Section 4(f) is required for any transportation projects either directly implemented by, or that may receive federal funding or discretionary approvals from, the U.S. Department of Transportation.
-Section 4(f) protects publicly owned land of parks, recreational areas, wildlife refuges, as well as historic sites of national, state, or local significance on public or private land.
+Section 4(f) protects publicly owned land of parks, recreational areas, and wildlife and waterfowl refuges, as well as historic sites of national, state, or local significance on public or private land.
 Pursuant to 23 U.S.C.
-Section 237, under the NEPA Assignment Memorandum of Understanding, the Federal Railroad Administration (FRA) delegated the Authority responsibilities for compliance with Section 4(f), although the Authority is required to consult with and obtain concurrence from the FRA on constructive use determinations.
+Section 237, under the NEPA Assignment Memorandum of Understanding, the Federal Railroad Administration (FRA) delegated to the Authority its responsibilities for compliance with Section 4(f), although the Authority is required to consult with and obtain concurrence from the FRA on constructive use determinations.
 The Authority may not approve the use of a Section 4(f) property, as defined in 49 U.S.C.
-Section 303(c), unless there is no feasible and prudent alternative to avoid the use of the property and the action includes all possible planning to minimize harm resulting from such use, or the project has a de minimis impact on the 4(f) property consistent with the requirements of 49 U.S.C.
+Section 303(c), unless there is no feasible and prudent alternative to avoid the use of the property and the action includes all possible planning to minimize harm resulting from such use, or the project has a de minimis impact on the Section 4(f) property consistent with the requirements of 49 U.S.C.
 Section 303(d).